-Section 8(1)(b) of the Annex to the Implementation Agreement states: "The rates of payments under the system shall be within the range of those prevailing in respect of land-based mining of the same or similar minerals in order to avoid giving deep-seabed miners an artificial competitive advantage or imposing on them a competitive disadvantage."
+Section 8(1)(b) of the Annex to the Implementation Agreement states:

+The rates of payments under the system shall be within the range of those prevailing in respect of land-based mining of the same or similar minerals in order to avoid giving deep-seabed miners an artificial competitive advantage or imposing on them a competitive disadvantage.

 The agreement does not define the term "rates of payments."
-Others have interpreted this as meaning the AETR, meaning that the AETR for DSM should be at least within range of the AETR of land-based mining.9
+Others have interpreted this as meaning the AETR, meaning that the AETR for DSM should be at least within range of the AETR of land-based mining (Wilde, 2022).

 The AETR for land-based mining is typically between 40% and 50%.
-Several studies have narrowed this to between 46% and 49%.10 On the African continent, the AETRs for land-based mining in 21 jurisdictions in 2018 were between 27. % and 52.2%.
-Between 2016 and 2018, the average of the AETRs increased from 42.7% to 43.8% and the median from 41.5% to 46.2%.11 These ranges should not be treated as a ceiling for DSM; the AETR could be higher.
+Several studies have narrowed this to between 46% and 49% (Wilde, 2022, p.
+546).
+On the African continent, the AETRs for land-based mining in 21 jurisdictions in 2018 were between 27% and 52.2%.
+Between 2016 and 2018, the average of the AETRs increased from 42.7% to 43.8% and the median from 41.5% to 46.2% (Bouterige et al., 2020).
+These ranges should not be treated as a ceiling for DSM; the AETR could be higher.

 There may be good reasons to set a higher target AETR for DSM.
-Whereas land-based mining countries must compensate their citizens for the loss of their non-renewable resources, DSM must generate enough revenue to compensate the whole of humankind, as well as negative fiscal and economic impacts on land-based mining countries, including those with higher levels of taxation.
+Whereas land-based mining countries must compensate their citizens for the loss of their non-renewable resources, DSM must generate enough revenue to compensate the whole of humankind, as well as compensating for negative fiscal and economic impacts on land-based mining countries, including those with higher levels of taxation.
 For example, the AETRs for mining in Chad and Tanzania are 52.2% and 51.7%, respectively.
-Anything lower than this, and they may be negatively impacted by DSM.
+If the rates were anything lower than this, these countries might be negatively impacted by DSM.

 Finally, land-based mining countries collect other taxes not typically factored into the AETR for mining but that make up a significant share of the economic benefits (see Figure 1).
-Payroll taxes and indirect taxes derived from economic activities around the mine make up a large share of payments
+Payroll taxes and indirect taxes derived from economic activities around the mine make up a large share of payments to governments.
+There is also the potential for significant economic benefits from indirect upstream and downstream activities.
+Any target AETR for DSM should be set with this incomparability in mind.